husobee/husobee.github.io/_posts/2015-06-08-golang-unit-testing.markdown

 *tl;dr: [unit testing in golang][unit-test-gist]*

+My coworker [agtorre][agtorre-blog] and I implement our mocking with these mechanisms for our unit testing.

 ## Monkey Patching in Golang

 So, from what I understand, monkey patching is the art of modifying a module,